DUNNING PRIMARY SCHOOL

-- Attainment over time has remained consistently above average.
+- Attainment over time has remained consistently above the National average.
 The trend of attainment over time has remained at a high level or increased for our current P7.

-- 93% of pupils have participated in at least one Afterschool Club and almost all attend more.
+- 97% of pupils have participated in at least one Extracurricular Club and almost all attend more.

 Significant Parental Support has increased the range and number of opportunities available.
 Many thanks to everyone involved for their time, effort and support.

 The school’s ‘Health Promoting School’, ‘Green Eco Flag’ and ‘Gold SportsScotland Award’ status reflect the achievements of the school in ensuring the pupils’ Health & Well-Being.

-The overall quality of care, welfare and development is very good.
+The overall quality of wellbeing, equality and inclusion is good.
 Staff know the pupils well and are sensitive to their emotional, social and medical needs.
 There are very effective Child Protection and effective Additional Support Needs procedures in place.

-The School has made very good progress in achieving the outcomes detailed in our 2017 – 2018 School Improvement Plan (SIP) and the improvements made have had a positive effect on pupils’ experiences.
+The School has made satisfactory progress in achieving the outcomes detailed in our 2018 – 2019 School Improvement Plan (SIP) and the improvements made have had a mostly positive effect on pupils’ experiences and outcomes.

 In accordance with a Curriculum for Excellence: